Engineering Robotics Engineering Minor

 College Degree Requirements

-Students must fulfill the requirements stated in the catalog for the academic year in which they are first admitted at UNL.
-In consultation with advisors, a student may choose to follow a subsequent catalog for any academic year in which they are admitted to and enrolled as a degree-seeking student at UNL in the College of Engineering.
+Students must fulfill the requirements stated in the catalog for the academic year in which they are first admitted at the University of Nebraska–Lincoln.
+In consultation with advisors, a student may choose to follow a subsequent catalog for any academic year in which they are admitted to and enrolled as a degree-seeking student at Nebraska in the College of Engineering.
 Students must complete all degree requirements from a single catalog year.
 The catalog which a student follows for degree requirements may not be more than 10 years old at the time of graduation.

 Requirements for Minor Offered by Department

 The robotics engineering minor consists of three core courses and three elective courses.
 When selecting electives, the student must take two courses outside of their major area of study.
-For example, a student in mechanical engineering might take an elective from the Department of Computer Science and Engineering and one from the Department of Electrical Engineering.
+For example, a student in mechanical engineering might take an elective from the School of Computing and one from the Department of Electrical Engineering.

 |Select one course from each of the three following topic areas:|